GabrielMandler/City-Of-Twins--Website/README.md

-# CityOfTwins-Music
+# City Of Twins
 A website designed for my band!

 Check both desktop and mobile version for totaly different experience!

-Written in PHP, AJAX, HTML 5, CSS 3,Bootstrap 4 Javascript, Jquery.
+# Build with:
+PHP
+AJAX
+HTML 5
+CSS 3
+Bootstrap 4
+Javascript
+Jquery

 Check it live at: https://city-of-twins.000webhostapp.com